ofthewildfire/digitaltickets/README.md

 - Run `php artisan october:up` to ensure migrations are applied
 - Check database permissions
 - Verify table structure matches expected schema

+### Mall Plugin Not Found
+- Ensure Mall plugin is installed before installing this plugin
+- Check that Mall plugin is properly registered in your OctoberCMS installation

 ## Support